-If you’ve ever thought you should learn to use the Unix command line that underlies Mac OS X, or felt at sea when typing commands into Terminal, Joe Kissell is here to help!
-With this 167-page ebook, you’ll become comfortable working on the Mac’s command line, starting with the fundamentals and adding more advanced topics as your knowledge increases.
+If you’ve ever thought you should learn to use the Unix command line that underlies macOS, or felt at sea when typing commands into Terminal, Joe Kissell is here to help!
+With this 226-page book, you’ll become comfortable working on the Mac’s command line, starting with the fundamentals and adding more advanced topics as your knowledge increases.

 —Mona Hosseini, grad student in Genomic Medicine and Statistics at the University of Oxford

 The book begins by teaching you these core concepts:

 - The differences among Unix, a command line, a shell, and Terminal

 - Exactly how commands, arguments, and flags work

 - The basics of Terminal’s interface and how to customize it

 Next, it’s on to the command line, where you’ll learn:

 - How to navigate your Mac’s directory structure